Bad bosses in Singapore

 Most people assume that just because you’re terminated, you don’t get any say in the matter.
 However, if you’re unfairly terminated, you can do so much more than just keep quiet.
 There are unions which look out for unfair treatment of employees, depending on your industry.
 Drop them an email and they’ll look into your case and seek compensation for you.

-TL;DR: If you believe you were unfairly terminated, go through the appropriate channels to seek compensation such as your union or NTUC for members, or approach MOM if you earn a monthly basic salary up to $4,500.
+TL;DR: If you believe you were unfairly terminated, go through the appropriate channels to seek compensation such as your union or NTUC for members, or approach MOM to file a wrongful dismissal claim with TADM.

 9. Getting suddenly transferred to another department